-A popular street food in South America, choripan is grilled chorizo served on crusty bread.
+A popular street food in South America, Choripán is grilled chorizo served on crusty bread.
 This recipe tops it with a homemade chimichurri and fresh and vibrant salsa criolla.
-Forget the hot dog.
-This is what you want to grill.
+Forget the hot dog - this is what you want to grill all summer long!

 It may not be popular yet here as the American hot dog, but as a spicy food loving chilehead, it certainly has a place on MY list.
 I'm sure it will for you, too.
 I mean, chorizo!
 Yeah!
 It's a South American specialty.